Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Forecasting Algorithm for Adaptive Calibration

 To prove the theorem, we use two main tools; the first one is a well-known algorithm of \citet{luo2015achieving} (\adanormalhedge) applied for online learning in the \emph{sleeping experts} problem (see Appendix~\ref{app:adaptive-calibration} for details).
 Roughly speaking, the \emph{sleeping experts} is a standard online learning problem with $T$ rounds and $N$ experts, where at each round $t$ there is only a subset of the experts being ``awake'' to be considered by the learner and report their predictions.
 Let $I_{t,i}$ be the binary variable indicating whether expert $i$ was awake at round $t$ ($I_{t,i} = 1$) or asleep ($I_{t,i}=0$).
 The interaction protocol between the learner and the adversary at each round $t$ is: (i) The learner observes which experts are awake, i.e., $\{I_{t,i}\}_{i \in [N]}$. (ii) The learner selects a probability distribution $\pi_t \in \Delta([N])$ supported on the set of \emph{active} experts $A_t \triangleq \{i: I_{t,i} = 1\}$. (iii) The adversary selects a loss vector $\{\ell_{t,i}\}_{i \in [N]}$. (iv) The learner incurs expected loss $\hat{\ell}_t = \E_{i \sim \pi_t} [\ell_{t,i}]$. \adanormalhedge\ is a \emph{parameter-free} online learning algorithm that when applied on the sleeping experts problem (and with appropriate initialization) obtains regret $\reg_t(i) = O ( \sqrt{T_i \log (NT_i)})$, where $T_i = \sum_{\tau \in [t]} I_{\tau, i}$.

 The second tool that we use is \emph{No-Regret vs. Best-Response dynamics (NRBR)}~\citep{haghtalab2023unifying}.
 NRBR are a form of no-regret dynamics between two players, where one of the players must also best-respond on average.
 Essentially, at each round $t \in [T]$, the forecasting algorithm with the calibration rate of \Cref{thm:exist-adaptive-calibration} outputs a randomized forecast $\vp_t \in \calF_P$, by simulating an interaction between two players described below.
-For the first player, we construct a \emph{sleeping experts} problem instance, where the set of experts is $\calG =\{g_{(s,i,j,\sigma)}:s\in[T],i\in\actionA,j\in \actionP,\sigma\in\{\pm1\}\}$.
-For each $g_{(s,i,j,(\sigma)}\in\cG$ and $t\in[T]$, we define the loss, sleeping/awake indicator, and instantaneous regret respectively as:
+For the first player, we construct a \emph{sleeping experts} problem instance, where the set of experts is $\calG =\{g_{(s,i,j,\sigma)}:s\in[T],i\in\actionA,j\in \actionP,\sigma\in\{\pm1\}\}$, i.e., we create a different expert for each round, each principal-agent action pair, and each $\sigma$ (the use of which will be made clear in the next paragraph).
+For each $g_{(s,i,j,\sigma)}\in\cG$ and $t\in[T]$, we define the loss, sleeping/awake indicator, and instantaneous regret respectively as: